Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Sooners have covered the spread once this season when favored by 17 points or more (in three chances).

-- Oklahoma's games this year have gone over the total in two out of three opportunities (66.7%).
+- Oklahoma's games this year have hit the over on two of three set point totals (66.7%).

 - When Oklahoma scores more than 17.0 points, it is 1-2 against the spread and 3-0 overall.

-- In games that Oklahoma amasses more than 306.7 yards, the team is 1-2 against the spread and 3-0 overall.
+- When Oklahoma piles up more than 306.7 yards, the team is 1-2 against the spread and 3-0 overall.

-- This year, the Sooners have turned the ball over two times, while the Mountaineers have forced two.
+- The Sooners have two giveaways this season, while the Mountaineers have two takeaways .

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.